sgmurphy/wordpress-plugins/yaymail/readme.txt

 5. Easily copy your favorite content blocks over to another Woo email template to reuse the design that’s paying off

 == Changelog ==

+= Aug 13, 2024 - Version 3.5.4 =
+- Updated: Refactor email template CSS to use max-width instead of min-width
+- Added: Add hook to exclude meta keys that do not want to be formatted as date
+- Fixed: Add currency symbol for shortcodes: [yaymail_order_shipping], [yaymail_order_refund], [yaymail_order_total]
+- Fixed: TranslatePress Integration (Pro version)
+- Released: YayMail Addon for WooCommerce Subscriptions v2.7 -- Fixed: Bug when translating title and details
+- Released: YayMail Addon for Germanized for WooCommerce v2.6 -- Fixed: Minor bug
+- Released: YayMail Addon for WholesaleX v1.1
+-- Added: New template in WholesaleX's new version

 = Jul 9, 2024 - Version 3.5.3 =
 - Fixed: Bug of YayMail templates showing in sitemap.xml